Find a Lender-Approved Local Conveyancer in Barlaston and Tittensor

 • Lichfield Reynolds Llp, 7-9 Commerce Street, Longton, Stoke-on-Trent, Staffordshire, ST3 1TU

-The firms listed below are a non-comprehensive list of solicitors in Barlaston and Tittensor practicing in planning law.
-This should include advice on applications about listed buildings and conservation areas
+The firms listed below are a non-comprehensive list of solicitors in Barlaston and Tittensor practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Court proceedings for possession

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.